EmanHerawy/hadi/docs/TheGraph.md

 - THE_GRAPH_SUBGRAPH_ID=68g9WSC4QTUJmMpuSbgLNENrcYha4mPmXhWGCoupM7kB#Dss7poW5WwiQDMPmgFu31Nqn4tsmCaYQhmuXTXYghvwm
 - we built a SubGraph Plugin for Eliza: https://github.com/EmanHerawy/hadi/tree/main/ts-agent/eliza/packages/plugin-subgraph

+Hadi is a DeFi assistant for Muslims.
+Having accurate and on time data is crucial for any kind of financial decisions.

 In our application, we utilize The Graph to:

 - **Index Blockchain Data**: We create custom subgraphs to index relevant blockchain data.